UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 <img src="../fig/rmd-06-unnamed-chunk-8-1.png" title="plot of chunk unnamed-chunk-8" alt="plot of chunk unnamed-chunk-8" style="display: block; margin: auto;" />

 This probably isn't quite what you were expecting.   ggplot has drawn a single line for each region, rather than a single line for each country.
 We need to tell ggplot that each state is a separate group.
-The property of the graph is `group`, and the variable in the data that controls group is `stateCode`.
+The property of the graph is `group`.
+The data associated with each `stateCode` is in the same group (if we plotted a the data for a single state we would expect a single line).
 We modify the aesthetic function to include this mapping: